- About Gov't. Doc. & Law Info

 The documents received from US government agencies are shelved according to the Superintendent of Documents Classification System (SuDoc).
 This alpha-numeric system places materials by issuing agency.
 For example, all the documents with call numbers beginning with A originated in the Department of Agriculture, all documents with call numbers beginning with D originated in the Department of Defense.

-Kentucky documents are being cataloged onto TOPCAT.
+Kentucky documents are being cataloged onto the online catalog.

 FirstGov.gov -- Your first click for federal information.